yixuan/recosystem/README.md

-`recosystem` is an R wrapper of the `LIBMF` library developed by Yu-Chin Juan, Wei-Sheng Chin, Yong Zhuang, Bo-Wen Yuan, Meng-Yuan Yang, and Chih-Jen Lin (http://www.csie.ntu.edu.tw/~cjlin/libmf/), an open source library for recommender system using parallel marix factorization.
+`recosystem` is an R wrapper of the `LIBMF` library developed by Yu-Chin Juan, Wei-Sheng Chin, Yong Zhuang, Bo-Wen Yuan, Meng-Yuan Yang, and Chih-Jen Lin (http://www.csie.ntu.edu.tw/~cjlin/libmf/), an open source library for recommender system using parallel matrix factorization.

 ### Highlights of LIBMF and recosystem